The Welding Institute: UK and overseas operations

-The organisation has international branches in Australia, Bahrain, Canada, China, India, Indonesia, Malaysia, Pakistan, Thailand, Turkey, United Arab Emirates and North America.
+The organisation has international branches in Australia, Bahrain, Canada, India, Indonesia, Malaysia, Thailand, Turkey, and the United Arab Emirates.

 History

 Earlier institution

 The Welding Institute (TWI Professional Group) is a direct descendant of the Institution of Welding Engineers Limited, which began when 20 men gathered on 26 January 1922 in the Holborn Restaurant in London and resolved to establish an association to bring together acetylene welders and those interested in electric arc welding.
 The date of registration under the Companies Act was 15 February 1923.
 Slow growth over the next ten years saw membership grow to 600 with an income of £800 per annum.

 Formation

 In April 1934, the Institution merged with the British Advisory Welding Council to form a new organisation – the Institute of Welding.

+This was important to the later creation of TWI Ltd as it took the scope of the Institute beyond personal professional membership to also include industrial member companies in order to further support research activities.

 A symposium that same year, Welding of Iron and Steel, held in conjunction with the Iron and Steel Institute, showed the need for a research programme.
-It took the threat of war, the Welding Research Council and modest funding from the Department of Scientific and Industrial Research (DSIR), to generate the will and ability to commence such a programme in 1937.
-The Institute had no laboratories of its own and supported work, mainly in UK universities.
+It took the threat of war, the Welding Research Council and modest funding from the Department of Scientific and Industrial Research (DSIR), to generate the will and ability to commence such a programme in 1937.[] The Institute had no laboratories of its own and supported work, mainly in UK universities.